kakiac/DevEnv-Smarty/README.md

 1. a blank codespace was created from a blank repository.
 The following are installed by default:

-a.
-PHP
+  -  PHP
-b.
-Node.js (via nvm), yarn and pnpm
+  -  Node.js (via nvm), yarn and pnpm

 See the full list here: https://aka.ms/ghcs-default-image

 2. the following plugins were installed to the devcontainer.json via bottom left "Codespaces" button, then "Add Dev Container Configuration files" > "Modify your current configuration" then searching for the following packages and ensuring the boc on the left is ticked:

-a.
-Composer (via Github Releases) - from devcontainers-contrib
+  - Composer (via Github Releases) - from devcontainers-contrib
-b.
-Lighthouse CLI (via npm) - from devcontainers-contrib
+  - Lighthouse CLI (via npm) - from devcontainers-contrib

 I also tried installying this, but threw errors:

-MySQL (via Homebrew)
+  - MySQL (via Homebrew)

 3. Click on rebuild once it pops up.
 Your codespace will be recreated and install these packages.
 This will take some time, but you can click on the "View Log" link to view what is happening in the background.

 4. Your codespace should restart.

+5. Run

+`composer -v`

-5. Run `composer -v` to check that you are running composer and that it was successfully installed.
+to check that you are running composer and that it was successfully installed.
 You should be getting the composer logo and some usage commands.

 6. If so, run the following command to install **Smarty**